|Status : Published||Published On : Dec, 2018||Report Code : VRAT4055||Industry : Automotive & Transportation||Available Format :||Page : 97|

 Insight by Product

-Based on product, the market is categorized into passenger vehicles and load carriers.
-Passenger vehicles hold the larger share in the market due to the high preference for these vehicles in intracity transport within metropolitan cities.
+Based on type, the market is categorized into passenger vehicles and load carriers.
+Passenger vehicles hold a larger share in the market due to the high preference for these vehicles in intracity transport within metropolitan cities.

 Insight by Motor Power

 On the basis of motor power, the market is segmented into1,500 W. Of all, 1,000-1,500 W powered three-wheelers hold the largest share in the Indian market.
 The highest share of the 1,000-1,500 W powered three-wheelers in the market is due to the optimum performance and cost of the vehicle at this power.